ItalyPaleAle/unlocker/README.md

   --protection software
 ```

-Take note of the value of `KEYVAULT_KEY`, which will be used when making requests to the unlocker service.
+Take note of the value of `KEYVAULT_KEY`, which will be used when making requests to the revaulter service.

 > Important: the command above generates a new RSA key within the Key Vault and returns the public part of the key.
 Because keys cannot be extracted from Azure Key Vault, you will never see the private key, and there's no way to obtain that (you can, however, create backups that only work inside Azure Key Vault).
 If you need access to the private key, consider importing a key inside the Key Vault rather than having it generate a new one for you (e.g. [using the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/keyvault/key?view=azure-cli-latest#az-keyvault-key-import)).